 Establishments that produce milk and milk products intended for human consumption that require official certification that refers to Australia's export legislation must be export-registered, and must conform to the Approved Arrangement requirements of the

-Export Control (Milk and Milk Product) Orders 2005 (this includes both the manufacturer and storage facilities).
+Export Control (Milk and Milk Product) Rules 2021 (this includes both the manufacturer and storage facilities).

 Non-prescribed goods) sets out the requirements for processed foods with dairy minor ingredients where they are known.
 In many cases, a manual declaration and generic certificate of condition (EX188B) is available which may meet importing country requirements.
 Processed foods with minor dairy ingredients that have been processed in export-registered dairy establishments may be able to be exported on an electronic version of this declaration and certificate of condition (ZD001).
 If exporters choose to use a declaration and certificate of condition for these products, they must check the suitability of this document with their importer.

 For information on how to export from Australia, visit